Christmas and New Year opening hours and pay dates

 Ongoing weekly payments

-Future weekly compensation payments will be made on the day you chose in your application.
-Because we pay compensation every week, it may be different from your normal pay cycle.
-Any tax will come out of your payments like with your normal wages.
+Future payments will be made weekly on your chosen payday.
+Any tax will come out of your payments like your regular income.

 Download KS2 KiwiSaver deduction form from the Inland Revenue website